Local Calibration: Metrics and Recalibration: Conclusion

 \section{Conclusion}

 In this paper, we introduce the local calibration error (LCE), a metric that measures calibration in a localized neighborhood around a prediction.
 The LCE spans the gap between fully global and fully individualized calibration error, with an effective neighborhood size that can be set with a bandwidth parameter $\gamma$.
 We also introduce \method{}, a recalibration method that greatly improves the local calibration.
 Finally, we demonstrate that achieving lower LCE values leads to better performance on downstream fairness and decision-making tasks.
-In future work, we hope to explore better feature spaces to define similarity, since the quality of our metric depends on the quality of the feature space.
+In future work, we hope to further explore alternative feature spaces to define similarity, since the quality of our metric depends on the quality of the feature space underpinning the notion of locality.